Thales, Anaximander, and Anaximenes

 Because ἀρχή is translated into Latin as principium, ἀρχή is sometimes translated as 'principle' or 'first principle.'
 "The school of Hesiod, and all the theologists (θεολόγοι), ... make the starting-points (ἀρχὰς) gods or generated from gods" (Aristotle, Metaphysics III.4.1000a).

 Thales and the Milesian Naturalists

-"Of those who say that the starting-point (ἀρχήν) is one and movable, to whom Aristotle applies the distinctive name of physicists (φυσικοὺς), some say that it is limited; as, for instance, Thales of Miletus, son of Examyes, and Hippo who seems also to have lost belief in the gods.
-These say that the principle is water..."
-(Theophrastus in Simplicius, Commentary on Aristotle's Physics 23.21).
+"Of those who say that the starting-point (ἀρχήν) is one and movable, to whom Aristotle applies the distinctive name of physicists (φυσικοὺς), some say it is limited; as, for instance, Thales of Miletus, son of Examyes, and Hippo [of Samos] who seems also to have lost belief in the gods.
+These say that the starting-point is water..."
+(Simplicius, following Theophrastus, Commentary on Aristotle's Physics IX.23.21).

-(Theophrastus succeeded Aristotle as head of the Lyceum.
-Aristotle and Theophrastus are the source for most of what is known about the "beliefs" (δόξαι) of the Presocratics.)
+Theophrastus (late 4th to late 3rd century BCE) succeeded Aristotle (4th century BCE) as head of the Lyceum, the school Aristotle founded in 335 BCE.
+Aristotle and Theophrastus are the source of most of what is known about the "beliefs" (δόξαι) of the Presocratics.

 "Anaximenes... declares that the underlying nature... is air.
 It differs in rarity and density according to the things that it becomes.
-Becoming finer it comes to be fire; being condensed it comes to be wind, then cloud, and when still further condensed it becomes water, then earth, then stones, and the rest come to be out of these" (Simplicius, Commentary on Aristotle's Physics = DK 13 A 5).
+Becoming finer it comes to be fire; being condensed it comes to be wind, then cloud, and when still further condensed it becomes water, then earth, then stones, and the rest come to be out of these" (Theophrastus, quoted by Simplicius, Commentary on Aristotle's Physics = DK 13 A 5).